claudioc/node-htmx-ts-starter-kit/README.md

 - no cookie support, because we hate cookie banners
 - no test support, because YMMV
 - Uses .js importing in the client TS
+- Assets are not tgz compressed because this should be the job of your reverse proxy